Major article in

 After four years of research, Rebecca is currently writing a book about an entirely new understanding of the Sistine Chapel frescos.

 Rebecca’s portraits have included ultrasound scans, watercolours of children combined with details of their own art, and paintings of animals.

-1990 - to date Joint exhibitions, solo shows and private commissions.
+To date Joint exhibitions, solo shows and private commissions.
 Work exhibited at prestigious venues such as Christie’s, Bonhams and the Mall Galleries in London.

 2011 PGCE teacher training qualification in art and design, Bristol.